leomarcov/labadmin/README.md

 Once downloaded or cloned the project, labadmin must be configured for each lab and installed in admin and each controlled host.

 ## Create a config files
-  * Each lab must be defined in a config file and placed in `labadmin/configs/` directory.
+  * Each lab must be defined in a config file and placed in `labadmin/labs/` directory.
 This file is a Bash script where config variables are defined.
-  * You can use the provided [configs/test](configs/test) file as template.
+  * You can use the provided [labs/test](labs/test) file as template.
-  * For more information refer to [test](configs/test) config file comments.
+  * For more information refer to [test](labs/test) config file comments.

 ## Admin install
   * Admin must be installed in a Linux machine (Debian, Fedora or Ubuntu).
-  * Exec: `./install -A -c config_file`, where config file is the name of the file located in `configs` directory to use as a default config when labadmin is open.
+  * Exec: `./install -A -c lab_file`, where config file is the name of the file located in `labs` directory to use as a default config when labadmin is open.
   * Optionally you can use `ask` config file as default config.
 This config file asks in each execution what config file to use.
 ```bash
 install -A a11          # Install labadmin in admin machine using a11 config file as default lab